atomix/atomix.github.io/atomix/docs/collections.md

 #### Expiring Values

-`DistributedSet` supports configurable TTLs for set values.
+[`DistributedSet`][DistributedSet] supports configurable TTLs for set values.
 To set a TTL on a value, simply pass a `Duration` when adding a value to the set:

 ```java
 set.add("Hello world!", Duration.ofSeconds(1)).thenAccept(succeeded -> {